History of the Czech lands: Protestantism

 After the Battle of Mohács, the Ottomans were unsuccessful in their Siege of Vienna in 1529 and Ferdinand I managed to sign the Treaty of Constantinopole, postponing the Ottoman expansion attempts.
 Ferdinand and his brother Charles V – who was the Holy Roman Emperor at the same time – had to deal with not only the Ottoman threat, but also with the Schmalkaldic League which formed in 1531 to advance the interests of Lutheran states in the Holy Roman Empire.
 Largely Protestant Czech nobility had a favorable view of the Schmalkaldic League's goals and so when in 1546 Ferdinand I ordered the Czech estates to raise their army and march against the Protestant Electorate of Saxony as part of the Schmalkaldic War, they did so very reluctantly.
 The next year the Czech estates refused to gather an army again and rebelled, for which they were punished after the Schmalkaldic League decisively lost the Battle of Mühlberg.
 As a result, Ferdinand I managed to strengthen his position in the Land of the Bohemian Crown, limit city privileges and begin the process of recatholicization by inviting the Jesuit Order to Prague in 1556.

 Copper engraving of the Second Defenestration of Prague from Theatrum Europaeum by Matthäus Merian.

 From 1599 to 1711, Moravia (a Land of the Bohemian Crown) was frequently subjected to raids by the Ottoman Empire and its vassals (especially the Tatars and Transylvania).
 Overall, hundreds of thousands were enslaved whilst tens of thousands were killed.

 Maximilian II succeeded Ferdinand I in 1562 and – like his father – ruled from Vienna.
-He approved Czech Confession (Confessio Bohemica in Latin) – a new document confirming religious freedoms – replacing the older Compacts of Basel, that did not take non-Utraquist Protestants into account.
+He approved Czech Confession (Confessio Bohemica in Latin) – a new document confirming religious freedoms – replacing the older Compacts of Basel, which did not take non-Utraquist Protestants into account.
 He also showed his religious tolerance by reaffirming the Statuta Judaeorum – a document providing legal protection for the Jews in the Lands of the Bohemian Crown.
 His son Rudolf II succeeded him in 1576 and in 1583 he moved the royal court to Prague.
 Thanks to Rudolf's patronage of art, Prague became a major cultural hub of Europe during his reign.
 He was a reclusive ruler who preferred his hobbies to the daily affairs of the state.
 In 1605 Rudolf II was forced by his other family members to cede the rule of Hungary to his younger brother Archduke Matthias following the Bocskai Uprising after the Long Turkish War.
 The differences of opinions between the two brothers ultimately resulted in Rudolf's imprisonment at the Prague Castle and all effective power was given into the hands of Matthias.
 After Rudolf II's death in 1612 the royal court moved back to Vienna.
 Matthias did not have any children – same as his brother Rudolf – and he died six years later, aged 62.